Why Car Insurance Claims Get Denied

 Misrepresentation on Your Application

 If you provided false or inaccurate information when applying for your policy — such as your driving history, where the car is garaged, or who drives it — the insurer can deny your claim and potentially rescind your policy entirely.
 Even unintentional errors can be used against you.
-Learn more about material misrepresentation and how it can affect your coverage.
+Learn about material misrepresentation and how to correct errors before they cost you a claim.

 Lapsed Policy Due to Nonpayment

 If your policy lapsed because a premium payment was missed, you may have zero coverage at the time of the accident.
-A lapsed insurance policy is one of the most avoidable — and most common — denial reasons.
+A lapsed policy is one of the most avoidable — and most common — denial reasons, accounting for an estimated 15–20% of denied claims.
 Setting up automatic payments eliminates this risk entirely.
+Learn more about why insurers cancel policies and how to protect your coverage.

 Not-at-Fault Determination

-If your insurer (or the at-fault driver's insurer) determines you were fully or partially responsible for the accident, your claim may be denied or reduced based on your state's fault rules.
+If your insurer (or the at-fault driver's insurer) determines you were fully or partially responsible for the accident, your claim may be denied or reduced.
+Insurers are increasingly aggressive about assigning partial fault to claimants — even when evidence of shared responsibility is thin.
 Comparative negligence states may reduce your payout proportionally, while contributory negligence states can bar recovery entirely if you share any fault.

 Pre-Existing Damage